 - Don’t Carry Extra Baggage: There are certain restrictions on the baggage on ferries.
 For instance, the free baggage allowance is 25Kg as registered baggage.
 However, if your bags weigh more, please check with our customer care team before leaving your hotel rooms.

 - No Alcohol onboard: Consuming alcohol is not allowed on Makruzz ferries.
-If you want to carry it with you, you can keep it in your handbag.
+If you want to carry it with you, you can keep it in your Registered Luggage.

 - Single-use plastic is a big No: Makruzz is a plastic-free zone.
 We don’t allow single-use plastic such as chips packets, plastic carry bags, water and juice bottles, etc. on board our ferry.
 Please avoid such items while travelling with Makruzz.